Color Harmony Schemes

 Strengths

-- Naturally harmonious (colors are neighbors)
+- Naturally harmonious.
+Colors are neighbors.

 - More variety than monochromatic

-- Creates smooth, cohesive feel
+- Smooth, cohesive feel

 - Easy to balance